 About Us

-CMI Lab at the University of Stirling is uncovering how neocortical pyramidal two-point cells operate during different mental states, including deep sleep, wakefulness, and imaginative thinking—bridging the gap between the brain and mind.
+The Conscious Multisensory Integration (CMI) Lab at the University of Stirling is uncovering how neocortical pyramidal two-point cells operate across mental states, including deep sleep, wakefulness, and imaginative thinking, helping bridge the gap between brain and mind.

-Early investigations suggest these cellular mechanisms could be embodied in machines, enabling not only intrinsic performance efficiency but also elements of common sense and morality.
+Early investigations suggest that these cellular mechanisms could be embodied in machines, enabling intrinsic efficiency as well as elements of common-sense and moral reasoning.

-For most of human history, people relied on their direct experience, using or misusing information based on clear rewards or consequences.
-They rarely depended on information reported by others.
-However, in the twenty-first century, humanity finds itself in a world where shared information plays a much larger role.
-This shift underscores the need to re-learn how to trust direct experience and its common-sense interpretation, which is usually valid, though not always.
+For most of human history, people relied heavily on direct experience, using or misusing information based on tangible rewards and consequences, alongside information transmitted by others.
+In the twenty-first century, however, humanity inhabits informational environments in which mediated and shared information plays a far greater role.
+This shift underscores the need to recalibrate how we trust and interpret direct experience and its common-sense interpretation, which is often reliable, though not infallible.

-Recent developments in IT, including AI, the Internet, and social media, massively increase the amount (as well as inherent biases) of true and untrue information received by users.
-Current AI systems worsen this trend by maximizing reward and amplifying misinformation.
-If not corrected, this trend is likely to accelerate, thus threatening to overload individuals with biased and dubious information, increasing the risk of confusion, poor judgement, and irrational, harmful decisions and behavior.
+Recent developments in IT, including AI, the Internet, and social media, have massively increased both the volume of information users receive and its inherent biases.
+Current AI systems exacerbate this trend by optimizing reward and amplifying misinformation.
+If uncorrected, this trajectory is likely to accelerate, overloading individuals with biased and unreliable information and increasing the risk of confusion, poor judgment, and harmful decisions and behavior.

-We argue that this threat of information overload may be counteracted or largely prevented by giving the general public access to new, more powerful AI tools that enable them to deal with and make sense of the increasing stream of information and misinformation, thus helping to prevent information overload, confusion, and the irrational choices and behavior that follow, and allowing the public to make rational judgements and decisions.
+We argue that this threat of information overload may be counteracted by providing the general public with more powerful AI tools that enable them to interpret the growing stream of information and misinformation, thereby reducing confusion and supporting more rational judgments and decisions.

 © 2024 CMI.
 All Rights Reserved.